datacarpentry/openrefine-socialsci/_episodes/02-working-with-openrefine.md

 1. Click `Create Project` and select `Get data from` `This Computer`.
 2. Click `Choose Files` and select the file `SAFI_openrefine.csv` that you downloaded in the [setup step]({{site.baseurl}}/setup.html).
 Click `Open` or double-click on the filename.
 3. Click `Next>>` under the browse button to upload the data into OpenRefine.
 4. OpenRefine gives you a preview - a chance to show you it understood the file.
 If, for example, your file was really tab-delimited, the preview might look strange.
-You would then choose the correct separator in the box shown and click `Update Preview` (bottom left).
+You would then choose the correct separator in the box shown and click `Update Preview` (middle right).
 If this is the wrong file, click `<<Start Over` (upper left).
 There are also options to indicate whether the dataset has column headers included and whether OpenRefine should skip a number of rows before reading the data.
 ![Parse Options](../fig/OR_01_parse_options.png)

 5. If all looks well, click `Create Project>>` (upper right).